Maths Curriculum at XII Apostles

 • become fluent in the fundamentals of mathematics

-• Are able to reason mathematically
+• are able to reason mathematically

 • can solve problems by applying their mathematics

 At Twelve Apostles, these skills are embedded within our Maths curriculum and are built upon consistently over a child’s journey through our school.
 We are committed to ensuring that all children are able to recognise the importance of Mathematics within the wider world, its application in our lives and that they are aspirational in what they believe they can achieve in Maths.
 We aim to enable our children to apply the mathematical skills and understanding they develop within our curriculum to these real-life contexts.
-We aim to deliver an aspirational Maths curriculum which not only produces successful mathematicians but children with a confidence and enjoyment in Maths that is rooted in deep and secure understanding.
+We aim to deliver an aspirational Maths curriculum which not only produces successful and ambitious mathematicians but children with a confidence and enjoyment in Maths that is rooted in deep and secure understanding.

 Implementation